 Cross country skiing is great exercise for family fitness, and typically far less expensive than alpine skiing.
 But its hard to convince your kids that Nordic is just a cool as downhill skiing at a resort with high speed lifts and fancy lodges, right?!
 Want your kids to find cross country skiing boring, banal and far less fun than downhill skiing?
 Read on…

-Even better take these tips to heart from X-Country ski writer and expert Roger Lohr:
+See our Top XC Ski Resorts for Families, and take these ski tips to heart from X-Country ski writer and expert Roger Lohr:

 Improper equipment may be too heavy, cause blisters, and expose kids to frostbite.
 Too much or too heavy ski clothing (often used by alpine skiers when they go XC skiing) will lead to a common but misguided perspective: that is, XC skiing is tiring and “too much work.”
 Dress correctly and get equipped properly and XC skiing can be a blast.